ngicks/workerpool/README.md

 	return alive == 16 && active == 0
 })

-// You can use the Manager[T] as well.
+// You can use the Manager[K, T] as well.
 // This gradually increases pool's workers to max worker,
 // or decreases when manager is idle. manager := workerpool.NewManager(